-Are you facing jail time or a loss of security clearance because of a DUI?
-Get the answers you need to protect your rights
+Are you facing jail time or a loss of security clearance because of a criminal charge?
+Were you injured in an accident?
+Get the answers you need to protect your rights.

 - Page 1

 Will a Reckless Driving Result in the Loss of My Security Clearance?

 One of the most common questions we receive from clients that work for the government or a government contractor to the Department of Defense (DOD), CIA, or other government agency, is whether their reckless driving case will cause them to lose their government security clearance.